Vortex F5 Ultra High Speed Precision Carver

 Over the years of using many different carving tools, Debbi found that all of the air hoses connected to the tools used stiff 1/4 inch diameter vinyl or polyurethane tubing.
 The stiffness and weight of the hose put a disproportionate amount of pressure on the end of the tool causing the tool to become unbalanced and dragged the end of the tool down more than the front of the tool.
 The Vortex F5 housing air supply was connected by using an 1/8" inside diameter hose using extremely flexible tubing made by Tygon.
 Debbi found the Tygon hose so flexible, that it reminded her of spaghetti.

 Vary the speed of your carver hands-free!
 This variable speed foot control pedal is a must have!
 It allows you to change the speed seamlessly with an easy to press foot pedal, leaving your hands free to hold the tool and your work simultaneously without interruptions from fumbling with hand controls.
 From off to full speed and everything in between, you'll be amazed how often you change your carving speed from moment to moment.
 With just a little change in foot pressure, you can change the speed to carve critically fine details or press down for fast carving.
 This foot pedal connects into your air hose to control the speed of your carver and comes with two brass hose barbs for easy hook-up.
 Just push your air hose onto the barbs and you have instant speed control.
 Your carving tool is off until you apply foot pressure to the pedal.
 The more you push the pedal, the faster your carver turns.
 The foot pedal uses an actual control valve connected to a long throw pedal to vary the air flow, unlike other foot controls that pinch the air hose and can cause leaks and foot fatigue.
 Once you use a foot pedal like this, you'll wonder how you ever carved without it.
 This foot pedal is industrial grade and will last a lifetime.
-Best of all, it is discounted when you purchase it with the Vortex F5.
-We will even install the brass hose barbs and if you get the Essential Accessories Kit, we will give you a little extra hose and connect it all together for you.Materials of Construction:
+Best of all, it is included with your Vortex F5 Turnkey purchase it.
+We will even install the brass hose barbs connect it all together for you.Materials of Construction:

 Feel The Control - Smooth and Simple